a3ceProject/DynIDS/README.md

     - F1 - 2*(Precision*Recall)/(Precision+Recall)

-The output files contain the clustering results for both external and internal IPs (both processed separately), and metrics evaluation accortding to the entities considered outliers (attackers and/or victims of CIC-IDS-2018).
+The output files contain the clustering results for both external and internal IPs (both processed separately), and metrics evaluation according to the entities considered outliers (attackers and/or victims of CIC-IDS-2018).

 Usage example (from command line):